-Boost Fin was created by two surfer amateurs — Dmitri Kozhevnikov and Alexei Ostanin, both of whom had their own share of struggles of keeping up with other surfers and getting up into the lineups of famous surf spots like the Huntington Beach.
+Boost Fin was created by two surfer amateurs — Dmitri Kozhevnikov and Alexei Ostanin, both of whom had their own share of struggles in keeping up with other surfers and getting up into the lineups of famous surf spots like Huntington Beach.

 The idea started when Alexei had a shoulder injury from rally sport racing and found it hard to paddle for longer periods.
 He then discussed his predicament and resolve with his friend and business partner Dmitri, who then proposed mounting a motorized fin at the bottom of the surfboard so they can easily propel into the waves while paddling less.

 In the next few years, the two of them worked hard in researching and designing a fin that doesn’t drag and keeps stable in the water.
 They’ve also optimized its tracking while keeping its surfing dynamics intact.
 In 2018, Dmitri and Alexei created their first prototype, had their third prototype tested by 2019, and finally — sold their product to the public by 2020.

 Boost Fin also collaborated in a sponsorship deal with pro surfers Bobby Hasbrook (2018 West Coast Champion) and Erryk Jennings (WSA Tour Champ, 2nd Place) in testing this electric fin’s capabilities in the water.
 After trying it out, Bobby commented,

 “I wasn’t expecting it to have that much boost, that much power.
 I had no issue catching up.
 I was like catching ripples.”

 What is an Electric Surfboard Fin?